DMDdotcom/AirBnB_clone/README.md

 Description of the command interpreter:
 The app's user interface is nearly identical to that of the Bash shell, with the exception that it recognizes just a subset of the full set of Bash commands.
 This CLI interpreter is the web app's front end, allowing users to communicate with the python OOP-based backend.

+The console: It is similar to that pf shell we just that it has just a single use.
+A command line interphase that helps us interact and deliverss output.

+The UUID: The unique identifier of the instances of each class object

+Basemodel: ucontain the initial attributes tha subsequent base clases inherit from

 Some of the commands available are:
 •	show
 •	create